neilharvey94044/ScannerClient/README.md

 3. Only tested with the Uniden SDS200.
 Tested both cable connection between scanner and router,  and using a wifi dongle connected to the router.
 In both cases the computer was connected to the router over wifi.
 4. Testing has been limited.
 I'm one person.
 5. Many capabilities and functions of the scanner have not been implemented.
-6. If you get the "Advanced" settings confused, delete the sc.cfg file, restart and, restart and re-enter your IP address.
-The defaults will be restored.
-7. Windows security will stop the program the first time you run it.
+6. Windows security will stop the program the first time you run it.
 When prompted, authorize the program to run and Windows will not repeat.
-I will likely resolve this eventually.
+I will likely resolve this eventually with an installation that modifies the firewall to allow ScannerClient.
-8. If you've got the network and IP address correct, but ScannerClient is not connecting, try rebooting the scanner.
+7. If you've got the network and IP address correct, but ScannerClient is not connecting, try rebooting the scanner.
 Often the audio service on the scanner will stop working because it didn't receive a valid termination of the RTSP session.
-9. Does not show all modes of the scanner, I implemented what I was immediately interested in.
+8. Does not show all modes of the scanner, I implemented what I was immediately interested in.
 More can be done over time.

 # Ideas for Enhancements
 1. Application volume control and mute.